sickuritywizard/jackson-deserialization-lab/README.md

 # jackson-deserialization-lab
-A Security Lab to test and practice Jackson Json Vulnerability
+A Security Lab to test and practice Jackson Deserialization Vulnerability